Studiodews/video-game-store-app/README.md

 Author: Paul Rodriguez

 Date Created: 5/6/2014

 Last Updated: 5/6/2014

 This is a video game store application that I am doing as a project for fun and to see the capabilities of cakePHP.

 I will explain what the store is about later.

+I do not own all the images that I use for the items.